 Hang Trong - Street of Drums

-Hang Trong Folklore Paintings was divided into 2 types: paintings for worship and painting for Tet holidays.
-Paintings of Ba Chua Thuong Ngan (The Mountain’s Goddess), Ngu Ho Five Tigers, Bach Ho (White Tiger) were largely used in religious activities of people; whereas, Chuc Phuc (Wishing for Grace), Bon Mua (4 seasons), Ly Ngu Vong Nguyet ( The Carp contemplating the Moon) was favorite artworks to be displayed on New Year’s occasion.
+Hang Trong Folklore Paintings are categorized into two main types: those created for worship and those intended for Tet celebrations.
+Paintings depicting Ba Chua Thuong Ngan (The Mountain’s Goddess), Ngu Ho (the Five Tigers), and Bach Ho (White Tiger) are prominently featured in religious observances.
+In contrast, artworks such as Chuc Phuc (Wishing for Grace), Bon Mua (Four Seasons), and Ly Ngu Vong Nguyet (The Carp Contemplating the Moon) are popular during the Lunar New Year festivities.

 Tips